We all love the Illuminated Heritage Trams! They’re a long standing tradition in Blackpool, guaranteed to make you smile!

 Blackpool Illuminated Heritage Tram Tours

-You catch a Heritage Tram Tour from the heritage tram stop at the Pleasure Beach.
+Catch your Heritage Tram Tour from the heritage tram stop at the Pleasure Beach.
 It’s just across from the main entrance, adjacent to the tram turning circle at the left hand side of the Sandcastle Waterpark.

 The modern, burgundy service trams stop at the platforms along the route.
-Heritage Tram stops are separate to the normal tram stops, they look like bus stops but are on the tramway.
+Heritage Tram stops are separate to them, they look like bus stops but are on the tramway.

 Heritage Tram Tours

-You can also ride the traditional Heritage Trams throughout the day and they will also be out doing tours of the Illuminations too.
+You can ride the traditional Heritage Trams throughout the day, and they come out at night for tours of the Illuminations too.

-• Do you operate every day? – Promenade Tours operate most weekends & school holidays Illumination Tours operate every evening during the Illuminations except Switch On night Illumination Tours start from Switch-On time until 9pm Sun-Thurs & until 10pm Fri/Sat
+• Do you operate every day? – Promenade Tours operate most weekends and school holidays.
+Illumination Tours operate every evening during the Illuminations except Switch On night.
+Illumination Tours start from Switch-On time until 9pm Sun-Thurs & until 10pm Fri/Sat.

-• Do you operate tours on Switch On night – No, we start on Saturday 2nd September This is because the Tramway is closed at Tower Headland for The Switch On event
+• Do you operate tours on Switch On night? – No, we start the day after, on the Saturday.
+This is because the Tramway is closed at Tower Headland for The Switch On event.

-• What time is best to catch an Illumination Tour? – The first tours are always busiest and then get quieter during the evening, an hour after switch on time is best for a shorter wait!
-Friday/Saturday are busiest!
-Tours take just over an hour and operate around every 20 minutes.
+• What’s the best time to catch an Illumination Tour? – The first tours are always busiest and get quieter during the evening.
+An hour after switch on time is best for a shorter wait!
+Friday/Saturday are the busiest days.
+Tours take just over an hour and you can catch one about every 20 minutes.

-• Where do we catch an Illuminations Tour? – ONLY from Pleasure Beach Heritage Stop you can alight an Illuminations tour at other Heritage Tram Stops on the return journey
+• Where do we catch an Illuminations Tour? – ONLY from Pleasure Beach Heritage Stop.
+You can get off an Illuminations tour at other Heritage Tram Stops on the return journey.

-• Are all trams illuminated? – We use a mix of Illuminated and Heritage trams You can get a great view of the Illuminations from the Top deck of our Double Deckers!
+• Are all trams illuminated? – A mix of Illuminated and Heritage trams are used.
+You can get a great view of the Illuminations from the top deck of the Double Deckers!

 …and a few more!

-• Are Blackpool Transport Saver/Day/24/One tickets valid on Heritage Tram Tours – No Heritage Day Tickets are available which also include modern tram and bus services
+• Are Blackpool Transport Saver/Day/24/One tickets valid on Heritage Tram Tours? – No. But Heritage Day Tickets are available which also include modern tram and bus services.

-• Can we buy Heritage Day Tickets on all trams and buses – Yes, Heritage Day Tickets can be bought on any Blackpool Transport bus or tram service, remember and ask for HERITAGE!
-Heritage Day Tickets: Adult £11, Child £6, Family £25 – includes all tours/buses/trams
+• Can we buy Heritage Day Tickets on all trams and buses? – Yes, Heritage Day Tickets can be bought on any Blackpool Transport bus or tram service, remember to ask for HERITAGE!
+The price includes all tours/buses/trams.

 Other Illuminated Heritage Trams